 Universal life insurance differs from whole life insurance in that this type of life insurance policy distinguishes and itemizes the protection element (death benefit), the expense element, and the cash values element.
 By separating the three elements, the insurance company can build more flexibility into the life insurance policy.
 This flexibility allows (within certain guidelines) the life insurance policy owner to modify the face amount or the premium in response to changing needs and circumstances.

-Here's how this type of permanent life insurance policy works:
+Here's how this policy works:

 - Premiums are credited to the policy as they are paid.
 Most plans deduct certain administrative charges from the premium before crediting the balance to the policy value as net premiums.